Your ad could be here - Reach CV/ML engineers

 - Parameter Tuning is Empirical: There's no single formula to determine the best parameters (e.g., rotation angle, dropout probability, brightness limit) for an augmentation.
 Choosing good parameters relies heavily on domain knowledge, experience, and experimentation.
 What works well for one dataset might not work for another.

 - Visualize Your Augmentations: Always visualize the output of your augmentation pipeline on sample images from your dataset.
 This is crucial to ensure the augmented images are still realistic and don't distort the data in ways that would harm learning.
-Use tools like the interactive UI at explore.albumentations.ai to quickly test different transforms and parameters on your own images.
+Use the interactive tool at explore.albumentations.ai to upload your own images and quickly test different transforms and parameters to see real-time results on your specific data.

 A Practical Approach to Building Your Pipeline 🔗